sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Model Certainty - Softmax Probabilities

+I will choose to discuss 5 test images instead of all the 20 images

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were